-The few data bundle you use per day on social media like Instagram, Facebook can be channeled to develop content for your blog.
+The few data bundle you use per day on social media like Instagram, and Facebook can be channelled to develop content for your blog.

 As your viewership grows, you can apply for Adsense to earn revenue from your content.
 You can also partner with brands whose businesses align with your content.

 Publish an e-learning tutorial

 To get started, speak to colleagues who are experts in a specific field.
 Paste banners of your e-learning tutorial on departmental boards with your contact details.

 Today, hundreds of college students have turned social media into a money-making machine.

 You could choose to be an Instagram model, or a TikTok model, in no time you will see your followers grow, and companies will reach out to you for ad placement.

 You could be signed up as a product Ambassador in a multi-million dollar contract most especially if you are lucky to find companies that are relevant to your brand.

 Pick a niche, it could be food, it could be by showcasing your athletic body, it could be your sexy lips or your dark natural hair.

 The bottom line is that as an undergraduate, you can raise money while on campus on social media and become a brand influencer.